 - Retinal examination - may identify retinal vascular changes.

 Additional tests as clinically indicated

-- 24-hour urine for protein and creatinine, creatinine clearance - to exclude chronic renal disease
+- 24-hour urine for protein and creatinine, creatinine clearance - to exclude chronic kidney disease.

-- Advanced imaging - magnetic resonance angiogram, duplex Doppler flow studies; 3-dimensional computed tomography; arteriography (classic or digital subtraction), may be required to exclude renovascular abnormalities
+- Advanced imaging - magnetic resonance angiogram, duplex Doppler flow studies, 3-dimensional computerised tomography, arteriography (classic or digital subtraction), may be required to exclude renovascular abnormalities.

 - Plasma renin levels:

 - High plasma renin activity indicates renal vascular hypertension, including coarctation of the aorta.

 - Very low plasma renin activity suggests glucocorticoid remediable aldosteronism or apparent mineralocorticoid excess.

 Hypertension in children and adolescents is treated with lifestyle changes, including weight loss if indicated, a healthy, low-sodium diet, regular physical activity and avoidance of tobacco and alcohol.
 Children with symptomatic hypertension, secondary hypertension, target organ damage, diabetes or persistent hypertension despite non-pharmacological measures should be treated with antihypertensive medications.
 In primary school-aged children, medication is rarely needed.